 GeneCards Summary for GHRL Gene

 GHRL (Ghrelin/Obestatin Prepropeptide) is a Protein Coding gene.
-Diseases associated with GHRL include bulimia nervosa and eating disorder.
-Among its related pathways are Signaling by GPCR and Interleukin receptor SHC signaling.
+Diseases associated with GHRL include obesity and bulimia nervosa.
+Among its related pathways are Signaling by GPCR and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include hormone activity and protein tyrosine kinase activator activity.

 UniProtKB/Swiss-Prot for GHRL Gene